Getting an Interview

-I applied through college or university and the process took a day – interviewed at Genivar in February 2008.
+I applied through college or university.
+The process took 1 day – interviewed at Genivar (Markham, ON (Canada)) in February 2008.

 - Why should we hire you?
 1 Answer